Tchouanga12/Adversarial-Attack/README.md

 **Note:** To request access to shared file: https://drive.google.com/file/d/1lSMbi6lwSk54wdDds9QYY8Gyw47snHBK/view?usp=sharing

+	- You can easily create your me folder using a set of your own images.
+	- you can make use of the provided target folder to experiement.

 ## Amelioration
 Defining a mask as the variable you will optimize and then perform the gradient descent optimizing this variable which have already the right shape.